-Early prostate cancer doesn't usually cause any symptoms.
+Prostate cancer doesn't usually cause any symptoms.
 Most prostate cancers tend to start in the outer part of the prostate gland.
-This means that to cause symptoms the cancer needs to be big enough to press on the tube that carries wee from your bladder out of your body.
+This means that to cause symptoms the cancer needs to be big enough to press on the tube that carries wee from your bladder out of your body and is very unusual.
 This tube is called the urethra.

 - passing urine more often

 - getting up during the night to empty your bladder (nocturia)

 - difficulty passing urine – this includes a weaker flow, not emptying your bladder completely and straining when starting to empty your bladder

 - blood in your urine or semen